WICG/dbsc/DBSCE/Overview.md

 ### DBSC(E) use cases

-This section expands on the generic design to address different enterprise use cases:
+This section expands on the [generic design](#high-level-design) to address different enterprise use cases:

 #### IDP Calls Public Local Key Helper

 For easy mapping with the existing DBSC proposal, please note:

-- Steps 1-16 specify the key generation process for a public local key helper
+- Steps 1-16 specify the key generation process for a public local key helper.
 - Steps 17-29 are [DBSC](https://github.com/wicg/dbsc), added for completeness.

 ![IDPCallsPublicLocalKeyHelper](./IDPCallsPublicLocalKeyHelper.svg)